 Managing electronic health records (EHR) is much more complicated than simply storing the data from a patient’s yearly physical until the doctor needs to review it again at next year’s appointment.
 EHR and EMR (electronic medical records) data must always be available and accessible from any device at any time.
 Even seconds of delay in accessing a patient’s file could have life or death consequences.

-The transition from paper files to a doctor entering a patient’s data into their tablet, laptop or other mobile device in real-time has not only helped to improve the accuracy of the data but it has increased efficiencies and the speed with which patients can be seen.
+The transition from paper files to a doctor entering a patient’s data into their tablet, laptop or other mobile devices in real-time has not only helped to improve the accuracy of the data but it has increased efficiencies and the speed with which patients can be seen.
 But this benefit to healthcare professionals has created a challenge for healthcare IT professionals who must provide secure wireless access to the network, increased bandwidth for the ever-growing amounts of data being transferred, and management for personal mobile devices, better known as BYOD (Bring Your Own Device).

 Sharing Patient Data Outside of The Primary Network

-Electronic health records may be easily shared between physicians but sharing patient data with pharmacies, laboratories and other medical facilities may require special applications or computer systems.
+Electronic health records may be easily shared between physicians but sharing patient data with pharmacies, laboratories, and other medical facilities may require special applications or computer systems.
 Bringing together disparate data management systems to enable the quick and efficient sharing of a patient’s medical history is an important hurdle to overcome.

 Disconnect Between Medical and Clerical Systems

 Even within a single hospital, there can be a disconnect between the medical and administrative teams.
 Patient data is often entered into medical applications by doctors or nurses using specific terminology or treatment codes.
 However, this data must be mapped correctly to insurance and billing systems so that clerical personnel can accurately submit insurance claims and bill patients.
-The integration and configuration of these separate systems can be time consuming but is required to ensure accurate billing and reporting.
+The integration and configuration of these separate systems can be time-consuming but is required to ensure accurate billing and reporting.

 With the very personal nature of a patient’s health records, preventing data breaches can be costly if not implemented correctly.
 Healthcare IT professionals need to balance the need of multiple doctors to review a single patient’s file, the ability for patients to access their own health records, and the need to implement stringent security measures to protect all electronic data.